sana-datapro/projects/Predicting Houses Prices/README.md

-## Predicting Houses Prices using Linear Regression Algorithm
+## Problem Definition
+Real estate agents and sellers often struggle to set accurate home prices due to fluctuating market conditions.
+Incorrect pricing can lead to properties staying on the market too long or selling below their true value.
+Predicting house prices helps determine the optimal listing price, understand market trends, and achieve faster, more profitable sales.

+## Objective
-Predicted house prices using multiple features, including area, neighborhood, year built, heating, electrical systems, and several others.
+Predicted house prices using Linear Regression Algorithm based on multiple features, including area, neighborhood, year built, heating, electrical systems, and several others.

 ## Tools Used
 Python (pandas, sklearn, standard scaling & dimensionality reduction using PCA used for better performance)